Slider7/RSS-Presentation/transcript.md

 I will try to give you a basic understanding of React by building a very simple application, so let's get started.

 ### The Setup
-There are a few ways to set up React, and I will show you the simplest way.
+There are a few ways to set up React, but I will show you the simplest way.
 It's not a way to build complex applications, it is just a way to try the React without installing Node.js, Babel, Webpack and so on.
 The simplest way is to create HTML file which loads three CDNs in the head - React, React DOM, and Babel.
 In the body of our index.html, we add a div tag with the id of #root.
 This is the entry point for our app.
-Then, we need to add script like: <script type="text/babel"> tag in the body.
+Then, we need to add script tag: <script type="text/babel"> in the body.
 We will write all our React code inside that tag.
 The text/babel script type is necessary for using Babel.
 We need Babel because React uses something called JSX to write components.
 Babel transforms the JSX into plain JavaScript so that the browser can understand it.
 Our index.html:
 ~~~~
 <!DOCTYPE html>